ngs-docs/2021-august-remote-computing/_main.utf8.md

 These will show you what resources are being used so you can figure out which are free, sort of.

+**Note:** `squeue -u username` is how I figured out what my NODES and CPU specs were for the srun, above.

 ### Canceling your jobs with `scancel`

 To cancel a single job you can specify the `JOBID`